Sytta/DataCluedo/README.md

 In order not to tamper with the results of the analysis, please **follow strictly the order of the cells, without reading in advance the whole notebook**.

 ## Getting Started
-This repository contains two main branches:
+This repository contains eight main branches:
 * branch number 1, for students who are assigned to group 1
 * branch number 2, for students who are assigned to group 2
 * branch number 3, for students who are assigned to group 3